 Spring covers the grassy hills in blooms throughout the perennially popular honeymoon destination.
 So, it’s a prime time for doing the 10-kilometre trek from Fira to Oia, ending your day at Oia Castle for what’s among the most famous sunsets in the world.

 Temperatures of around 23°C are spot-on for exploring sights often overrun by tourists in the following summer months.
-See the remains of the ancient Minoan city, Akrotiri, that was buried under volcanic ash in 1613 BC.
+See the remains of the ancient Minoan city, Akrotiri, which was buried under volcanic ash in 1613 BC.
 Explore the hidden laneways of Fira and hike the steep trail up to the Roman, Byzantine and Hellenistic ruins of ancient Thera.